-Most of these tips offered below come from significant experience selling a few companies and participating in the due diligence for acquisitions or investment in numerous companies over the past fifteen years.
+Most of the tips offered below come from significant experience selling a few companies and participating in the due diligence for acquisitions or investments in numerous companies over the past fifteen years.

 Why are companies acquired?

-If we start our thinking by “why” companies are acquired – it is never out of the goodness of anyone’s heart – it is to fill some sort of purpose.
-When we analyze the reasons for acquiring a company the steps you must take to prepare make a lot of sense.
+If we start our thinking by asking Why are companies acquired?
+This answer enables us to understand some of the key dynamics that must be in place before a company will be interested in acquiring it.
+Acquisitions are never out of the goodness of anyone’s heart it is always to fulfill some larger business objective.
+When we analyze the reasons for acquiring a company, the steps you must take to prepare make a lot of sense.

-There are essentially 2 reasons companies are acquired:
+There are essentially two reasons companies are acquired: